 Who are the People of Tonga?(c) Tonga Ministry of Tourism

 (c) Tonga Ministry of Tourism

-A Quick Guide to the Tonga People
+A Quick Guide to Tonga’s People

 In the Pacific’s only kingdom, Tonga and its people proudly showcase a sense of the “true South Pacific”.
 Almost the entire population of the 170-island nation is Tongan, a group of people of Polynesian ancestry.
 Learn more about the people of Tonga in this guide.

-What Do You Call People from Tonga?
+What Do You Call People From Tonga?

+Who are the People of Tonga?(c) Tonga Ministry of Tourism